-Students in Preschool - 5th grade are allowed to bring in a food treat for their birthday.
+Students in Preschool - 4th grade are allowed to bring in a food treat for their birthday.
 We are asking that treats are individually packaged by the manufacturer and the ingredient list and nutrition facts are included for the teacher's use.
-Some ideas are individual-sized packages of popcorn, Cheez-its, Goldfish Crackers, cheese and crackers, Oreos, applesauce pouches, Little Debbie snacks, fun-size candy bars, etc.
+Some ideas are individual-sized packages of popcorn, Cheez-its, Goldfish Crackers, cheese and crackers, Oreos, applesauce pouches, Little Debbie snacks, fun-size candy bars, etc. In the past, a box or two of donuts has been a popular birthday treat.
+However, as delicious as they are, donuts "do-nut" fall within the guidelines stated above.
+Thank you for following these guidelines!
+Doing so helps create consistency across the student body.